Tuesday, September 17, 2024

 At the Brafa art fair in Brussels (in 2024) / zoom

-The sumptuous yet quiet décor evokes a society whose traces remain.
+The sumptuous yet quiet décor evokes the Ancien Regime.

 Still Life with Flowers, Grenadines and Figs by Francesca Volo Sniller, end 17th century / Franck Baulme - Baulme Fine Arts